-After WW1 the history of the city became ever more complicated, like every time in history, where the new reality had to be forged after an empire (or more than one) breaking apart.
-In 1920 and 1921, after the peace of Riga the city (known as Lwów) yet again became Polish, third in size after Warsaw and Kraków.
+After WW1 the history of the city became ever more complicated.
+The new reality had to be forged after empires broke apart.
+In 1920 and 1921, after the peace of Riga, the city (known as Lwów) became Polish again, third in size after Warsaw and Kraków.
 In that time, it grew to be a center of science, sports and culture of Poland.
-The city was, right after capital Warsaw, the second most important cultural and academic center of Poland.
-It kept its multicultural heritage and character: although Poles constituted a majority, Jews formed more than a one-fourth of population.
-Ukrainian minority (in the city, surrounding territories were mainly Ukrainian) was also sizable one.
+Poles constituted a majority, Jews formed more than a one-fourth of population.
+Ukrainian minority in the city itself was sizeable.
+The countryside around the city was predominantly Ukrainian.
 There were also other minorities, including Germans, Armenians, Karaims and Georgians.

 After WW2, according to Stalin’s decision, the city remained as part of the Ukrainian Soviet Socialist Republic.
 Many of the remaining Poles were expelled to the territories that used to be German, granted to Poland after the war – specifically to Wroclaw.
-Jewish population perished in Holocaust, Polish murdered and/or expelled, same with German minority; Ukrainians in huge numbers migrating into the city – all of it resulted in the alteration of the traditional ethic composition of the city.
+Jewish population perished in Holocaust, Polish & German minority murdered and/or expelled.
+Ukrainians migrated into the city in huge numbers – all of it resulted in the alteration of the traditional ethnic composition of the city.